A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data

-Perhaps the most influential MCMC theory paper of the 1990s is \cite{Tierney:1994}, who carefully laid out all of the assumptions needed to analyze the Markov chains and then developed their properties, in particular, convergence of ergodic averages and central limit theorems.
-In one of the discussions of that paper, \cite{chan:geyer:1994} were able to relax a condition on Tierney's Central Limit Theorem, and this new condition plays an important role in research today (see Section \ref{sec:regeneration}).
-A pair of very influential, and innovative, papers is the work of \cite{liu:wong:kong:1994, liu:wong:kong:1995}, who very carefully analyzed the covariance structure of Gibbs sampling, and were able to formally establish the validity of Rao-Blackwellization in Gibbs sampling.
-Gelfand and Smith (1990) had used Rao-Blackwellization, but it was not justified at that time, as the original theorem was only applicable to iid sampling, which is not the case in MCMC.
-Another significant entry is \cite{rosenthal:1995}, who obtained one of the earliest results on exact rates of convergence.
+Perhaps the most influential MCMC theory paper of the 1990s is Tierney (\citeyear{Tierney1994}), who carefully laid out all of the assumptions needed to analyze the Markov chains and then developed their properties, in particular, convergence of ergodic averages and central limit theorems.
+In one of the discussions of that paper, Chan and Geyer (\citeyear{changeyer1994}) were able to relax a condition on Tierney's Central Limit Theorem, and this new condition plays an important role in research today (see Section \ref{sec:regeneration}).
+A pair of very influential, and innovative, papers is the work of Liu, Wong and Kong (\citeyear{liuwongkong1994}, \citeyear{liuwongkong1995}), who very carefully analyzed the covariance structure of Gibbs sampling, and were able to formally establish the validity of Rao--Blackwellization in Gibbs sampling.
+Gelfand and Smith (\citeyear{GelfandSmith1990}) had used Rao--Blackwellization, but it was not justified at that time, as the original theorem was only applicable to i.i.d. sampling, which is not the case in MCMC.
+Another significant entry is Rosenthal (\citeyear{rosenthal1995}), who obtained one of the earliest results on exact rates of convergence.

-Another paper must be singled out, namely \cite{mengersen:tweedie:1996}, for setting the tone for the study of the speed of convergence of MCMC algorithms to the target distribution.
-Subsequent works in this area by Richard Tweedie, Gareth Roberts, Jeff Rosenthal and co-authors are too numerous to be mentioned here, even though the paper by \cite{roberts:gelman:gilks:1997} must be cited for setting explicit targets on the acceptance rate of the random walk Metropolis--Hastings algorithm, as well as \cite{roberts:rosenthal:1999} for getting an upper bound on the number of iterations $(523)$ needed to approximate the target up to $1\%$ by a slice sampler.
-The untimely death of Richard Tweedie in 2001 alas had a major impact on the book about MCMC convergence he was contemplating with Gareth Roberts.
+Another paper must be singled out, namely, Men\-gersen and Tweedie (\citeyear{mengersentweedie1996}), for setting the tone for the study of the speed of convergence of MCMC algorithms to the target distribution.
+Subsequent works in this area by Richard Tweedie, Gareth Ro\-berts, Jeff Rosenthal and co-authors are too numerous to be mentioned here, even though the paper by Roberts, Gelman and Gilks (\citeyear{robertsgelmangilks1997}) must be cited for setting explicit targets on the acceptance rate of the random walk Metropolis--Hastings algorithm, as well as Roberts and Rosenthal (\citeyear{robertsrosenthal1999}) for getting an upper bound on the number of iterations $(523)$ needed to approximate the target up to $1\%$ by a slice sampler.
+The untimely death of Richard Tweedie in 2001, alas, had a major impact on the book about MCMC convergence he was contemplating with Gareth Roberts.